xtendui/xtendui/src/gatsby/markdown/components/animation/index.md

 * **Global Auto Timescale**, **change javascript auto duration timescales**, for example set this variables `Xt.autoTimescale = 0.5` to have double time on component auto changes.

-You can play with gsap and XtendUI settings, an **example setup** for for faster animation on mobile.
+You can play with gsap and Xtend UI settings, an **example setup** for for faster animation on mobile.

 ```js
 /* animation */